About Sachse

 Jail & Inmate Records

-The Dallas County Jail, located in the city of Dallas, serves as the primary detention facility for Dallas County.
+The Dallas County Jail, located in the city of Dallas, is the primary detention facility for Dallas County.
 Once arrested, individuals are photographed and fingerprinted during the booking process, then held until bail is posted or they appear before a judge.
 The facility maintains an online inmate lookup service that allows the public to search for current detainees.
 Visitation follows specific schedules and requires proper identification from visitors.

 Arrest Records